 Our approach to construct a universal adversarial attack is to take an input-dependent adversarial attack on a given model, and then find a single direction via SVD that is simultaneously well-aligned with the different input-dependent attack directions for most test data points.
 We apply this approach to a very small sample (less than $0.2\%$) of test data, and use the top singular vector as a universal adversarial direction.
-Our algorithm is presented as SVD-Universal (Algorithm \ref{alg:svd-univ}).
+Our algorithm, SVD-Universal, is presented in Algorithm \ref{alg:svd-univ}.
 We prove that if the input-dependent attack directions satisfy a certain spectral property, then our approach can provably result in a good fooling rate (Theorem \ref{thm:eigen}), and we prove that a small sample size suffices, independent of the data dimensionality (Theorem \ref{thm:sample}).

-Our SVD-Universal algorithm is flexible enough to universalize many popular input-dependent adversarial attack.
-We apply it to three different ways to construct input-dependent perturbations: \begin{inparaenum}[(a)] \item Gradient attack that perturbs an input $x$ in the direction $\nabla_{x} L(\theta, x, y)$, \item FGSM attack \cite{Goodfellow15} that perturbs $x$ in the direction $\text{sign}\left(\nabla_{x} L(\theta, x, y)\right)$, \item DeepFool attack \cite{Dezfooli16} which is an iterative algorithm explained in Section \ref{sec:intro}. \end{inparaenum} For the above three input-dependent attacks, we call the universal adversarial attack produced by SVD-Universal as SVD-Gradient, SVD-FGSM, and SVD-DeepFool, respectively.
+Our SVD-Universal algorithm is flexible enough to universalize many popular input-dependent adversarial attacks.
+We apply it in three different ways to construct input-dependent perturbations: \begin{enumerate*}[label=(\alph*)] \item Gradient attack that perturbs an input $x$ in the direction $\nabla_{x} L(\theta, x, y)$, \item FGSM attack \cite{Goodfellow15} that perturbs $x$ in the direction $\text{sign}\left(\nabla_{x} L(\theta, x, y)\right)$, \item DeepFool attack \cite{Dezfooli16} which is an iterative algorithm explained in Section \ref{sec:intro}. \end{enumerate*} For the above three input-dependent attacks, we call the universal adversarial attack produced by SVD-Universal as SVD-Gradient, SVD-FGSM, and SVD-DeepFool, respectively.

-SVD-Universal (Algorithm \ref{alg:svd-univ}) pseudocode samples a set of $n$ images from the test (or validation) set.
+As shown in Algorithm \ref{alg:svd-univ}, SVD-Universal samples a set of $n$ images from the test (or validation) set.
 We use the terms batch size and sample size interchangeably.
-For each of the sampled points we compute an input-dependent attack direction.
+For each of the sampled points, we compute an input-dependent attack direction.
 We stack these attack directions as rows of a matrix.
 The top right singular vector of this matrix of attack directions is the universal adversarial direction that SVD-Universal outputs.